tinkerlev/Nuvai-Luai/README.md

 🧠 How It Works:

-Detects the programming language by extension and content
+1. Detects the programming language by extension and content

-Loads the appropriate secure scanner module (e.g., jsx_scanner.py)
+2. Loads the appropriate secure scanner module (e.g., jsx_scanner.py)

-Parses the content line-by-line using regex and static rules
+3. Parses the content line-by-line using regex and static rules

-Flags patterns like:
+4. Flags patterns like:

-eval() / exec() / innerHTML
+    *   eval() / exec() / innerHTML

-Hardcoded secrets, unsafe storage, insecure API calls
+    *   Hardcoded secrets, unsafe storage, insecure API calls

-AI-generated risky constructs (e.g., Copilot patterns)
+    *   AI-generated risky constructs (e.g., Copilot patterns)

-Outputs detailed report (JSON/UI) — never executes the code
+5. Outputs detailed report (JSON/UI) — never executes the code

 🔐 Security Principles:

-Code is treated as plain text only
+*   Code is treated as plain text only

-No use of eval(), exec(), or subprocess() in the engine
+*   **No use of eval(), exec(), or **subprocess() in the engine

-Uploaded files are scanned and immediately deleted
+*   Uploaded files are scanned and immediately deleted

-Sensitive keywords (token, secret, password) are redacted in logs
+*   Sensitive keywords (token, secret, password) are redacted in logs

-Code audit checker: check_no_execution.py verifies backend safety
+*   Code audit checker: check_no_execution.py verifies backend safety

-✨ Highlights

-Feature

-Description

-🔐 Zero Execution

-Code is parsed, analyzed — never run

-🧠 AI-Aware Engine

-Recognizes patterns from GPT/Copilot/StackOverflow

-📚 Multi-Language Support

-Python, JavaScript, HTML, JSX, PHP, TypeScript, C++

-📄 Smart Reports

-Output in JSON, TXT, HTML, PDF

-🧪 Audit Tool

-check_no_execution.py ensures your backend is clean

-📦 Modular Scanner Design

-Add rules per language easily

-🌐 Modern UI

-React + Tailwind interface for file uploads and results

-🛡 Compliance Ready

-ISO/IEC 27001, OWASP Top 10, NIST SSDF aligned

 ----